faithkane3/zillow_project/README.md

 - My Linear Regression Model was better at predicting home value than just using the mean of home values.
 I believe my model could be improved with Feature Engineering, but the features I are better predictors than using a mean baseline value.

-- Based on RMSE and R^2 scores, I failed to reject the Null Hypothesis that square feet, bedroom count, and bathroom count are drivers of home value in the Zillow dataset.
+- Based on RMSE and R^2 scores, I reject the Null Hypothesis that square feet, bedroom count, and bathroom count are not drivers of home value in the Zillow dataset.

 - The features in my Linear Regression model are highly correlated with each other, and in a future iteration of this project, I believe that I could improve the performance of my model using Feature Engineering to calculate new features that combine bedroom and bathroom count.